History

 1930

 During Prohibition, the Oak Bar was known as the Merry-Go-Round Bar, a lively gathering place.
 Patrons celebrated the end of Prohibition in 1933 at The Copley Plaza’s famous Merry-Go-Round Bar, which featured a working merry-go-round.
-It remained a popular gathering place through the 1970s.
+It remained a popular gathering place until it permanently closed in 1978.
 Pieces of the Merry-Go-Round Track have been preserved in the floor of OAK Long Bar + Kitchen. divider

 The Oval Room was the scene of the popular tea dances as well as being “the” place to be for special events.
 While painting his murals at the Boston Public Library, John Singer Sargent, and his patron Isabella Stewart Gardner, would be seen lunching in the Oval Room.
 There was a skating rink in the Oval Room under the dance floor where Rudy Valle sang in the 1930s, and skating was arranged as an entertainment for King Saud’s harem and children in the 1960s.